Regular Flex Vs Senior Flex: What’s the difference?

 Senior Flex or A or M

-Still very soft, not as soft as a ladies’ flex shaft.
-It is often used in golfing lessons and is commonly seen among beginners, though some amateurs still prefer using senior flex.
-We’ll talk more about this type further down below.
+Still very soft, not as soft as a ladies' flex shaft.
+It is often used in golfing lessons and is commonly seen among beginners, though some amateurs still prefer using a senior golf shaft. golf shaft We'll talk more about this type further down below.

 Regular Flex or R